Fohdeesha/quanta-brocade/documentation/index.md

 enable
 copy tftp flash 192.168.1.49 brocadeimage.bin primary
 ```
+You'll see some dots as it flashes like before, when they stop hit enter to return to the prompt.
 It now perfectly matches a stock Brocade TurboIron.
 Reboot and it will come up on it's own like a stock device:
 ```
 reload
 ```